-We could not sit on the sidelines and stepped up to answer the call.
+We could not sit on the sidelines and stepped up to address this issue.
 We can't fulfill our mission to help children and families live successfully when so many are traumatized by continual gun violence in their neighborhoods.
-We are uniquely qualified to contribute to a solution and to support other efforts seeking to tackle this violence head on.
+We are uniquely qualified to contribute to a solution, to support elected officials, community leaders and other nonprofits committed to tackling this violence head on.

-Over the last year, Youth Villages delved deep to find an effective way that our organization could contribute to a reduction in gun violence.
+Over the last two years, Youth Villages delved deep to find an effective way that our organization could contribute to a reduction in gun violence, creating a safer community for all Memphians.
 We knew we could not succeed alone and would need to learn from and empower other community groups and organizations.
-Youth Villages has significant experience in the development and implementation of evidence-based program models, particularly when it comes to accountability measures, oversight and supervision and continual performance improvement.
+Youth Villages has significant experience in the development and implementation of evidence-based program models, particularly when it comes to accountability measures, oversight and supervision, and continual performance improvement.
 We've also worked extensively in developing successful strategic business plans designed to impact entrenched societal problems while working through partners in implementation.